 If sutures are the procedure of choice, the crease will be formed by creating small openings through which stitches are used to attach muscle and tissue forming the crease.
 For patients who choose the incision technique, an incision is made where the eyelid would naturally crease.
 Excess skin and fat are taken away and when the incision is closed, the double eyelid is created.
 The incision is placed within the crease so that there is no scar visible after healing.

 Recovery time with sutures is less than with the incision technique.
 Patients can return to work or school a few days after having a suture technique.
 Those with incisions will need about a week before they might want to reappear at their normal activities.

-Outcome for sutured eyelids is very good but may require revision surgery several years into the future.
+The outcome for sutured eyelids is very good but may require revision surgery several years into the future.
 The sutures can move or aging can change the anatomy of the eyelid making the crease less evident.
-With the incision technique, outcome is excellent and long lasting in the vast majority of cases.
+With the incision technique, the outcome is excellent and long lasting in the vast majority of cases.

 Whether the suture or incision technique is used, patients can be confident that they have chosen a world-class specialist for their procedure.
 Dr. Liu strives to provide the most refined Asian eyelid surgery.
 His meticulous attention to all the details that go into expertly executed eyelid surgery results in the success he has with this delicate surgery.

 Deciding to undergo this treatment is a highly personal choice.
 Finding the proper surgeon is crucial in the process.
 Before you choose your Beverly Hills surgeon, ask the following about Asian double eyelid surgery:

 - What kind of experience do you have with this specific procedure?